 Industry strengths and capabilities

-NSW's financial professional services sectors
+NSW's financial and professional services sectors

 NSW is Australia's most important market for the thriving financial and professional services sectors.